Altaflux/agent-mimir/README.md

 ## Useful tools:

+Take a look at LangchainJS documentation for how to use their tools: https://js.langchain.com/docs/modules/agents/tools/

 Here is a list of useful and easy to install tools you can try:

 ### Web Browser Plugin:
 ```javascript